 Our Attention Span Assist Program (ASAP)

 Since effective ADHD intervention is usually multimodal, we have partnered with occupational therapists and counselors to set up a unique, hybrid program to specifically tackle attention and behavioral issues.

 In our ASAP program, the child will undergo screening for sensory, physical, and behavioral issues.
 The child’s attention level will also be assessed and calibrated through our use of a digital attention training game program called Cogo* (Previously known as CogoLand).

 After which, putting together the different areas of the child’s profile, a customized ADHD program would be set up for the child.

 How can Therapy Alliance Singapore help?

-If you suspect your child is ADHD or is having attention issue, do not hesitate to contact us for a discussion on your child’s development health condition with our therapist.
+If you suspect your child is ADHD or is having attention issues, do not hesitate to contact us for a discussion on your child’s developmental health condition with our therapist.

 Act now, and contact us to understand how the ASAP program could benefit your child with a short attention span issue.